linazoo/third-phase/microchallenges/html5.md

 Do some research into standard practices of web design, reset css, and HTML5.
 Use the links below *and* look for resources on the web.
 If you find good ones, share them with your cohort in the Google+ community!

 * Read: [HTML5 and the document outlining algorithm](http://www.smashingmagazine.com/2011/08/html5-and-the-document-outlining-algorithm/)
-* Go through these slides: [Structure standards and HTML5](http://girldevelopit.github.io/gdi-featured-intermediate-html-css/#/8)
+* Go through these slides: [Intermediate HTML & CSS Workshop slides 25-42](http://girldevelopit.github.io/gdi-featured-intermediate-html-css/#/25)
 	* Complete the exercises in the slides using the [practice files](http://girldevelopit.github.io/gdi-featured-intermediate-html-css/workshop-files.zip)